PennController/penncontroller.github.io/reference/_audio/audio-wait.md

 alternates:
   - name: "\"first\""
   - name: "test"
-description: "It waits until the previous command or command specified is executed or the specified time runs out before moving onto the next command.
+description: "It waits until the previous command or command specified is executed or the specified time runs out before moving onto the next command."
 ---

 <!--more-->